Best kneeling chairs of 2022

 The answer is yes, but not enough of them.
 Until that changes, you’re often unfortunately left to decipher based on your measurements.
 Some things to keep in mind: the height of your desk, and whether you have a long or short torso, or long or short legs.
 All of those things factor into whether a particular kneeler is the best kneeling chair for you just as much as your weight does.
 The simplest thing being not quite right— maybe the shin pads are more like ankle pads for you, or the seat doesn’t feel supportive enough—could throw the whole thing off.
 If you don’t feel confident in your measuring, make sure to buy only a fully refundable model in case it’s not right.
 When in doubt, pick an option that lets you adjust both the chair height and seat angle.

-Best kneeling chair if you’re tall: Master Massage Ergonomic Steel Kneeling Chair Posture
+Best for tall people: Master Massage Ergonomic Steel Kneeling Chair Posture

 A steel base in this posture chair makes your feel secure as you sit, and mesh cushions keep you cool.
 The front-locking brake mechanism adds an extra layer of security.
 Remember: Your work surface is at the correct height when your elbow is at 90 degrees.
 Too low and you’ll hunch; too high and you’ll have to reach.